 Lynn's father interferes, but his plan goes terribly wrong.

-I pictured him kissing the woman, and remembered all my friends and I seeing her doing up her dressing grown.
-Why would someone still be in their dressing gown so late in the afternoon, and I wondered what had gone on before he left the house.
+I pictured him kissing the woman and remembered all my friends and I seeing her doing up her dressing grown.
+Why would someone still be in their dressing gown so late in the afternoon and I wondered what had gone on before he left the house?
 I thought of Mike and his attitude towards me.
 What is it with me?
 I thought.
 Why do lads just want to upset and hurt me?
 What is it that I do wrong?
-Tears began forming in my eyes as I thought of Brian kissing the woman again.
+I couldn't stop the tears forming in my eyes as I thought of Brian kissing the woman again.
 Why, Brian?
 Why have you done this to me?

 "Are you all right, Lynn?" my father called out.